Your money-making expert. Financial journalist, TV and radio personality.

-Take a look at these 20 handy tips to make money on ebay today.
+Take a look at these 20 handy tips to make money on eBay today.

 Take a few minutes and read the marketplace’s Beginner’s Guide to ensure that you get off on the right foot.

 Facebook selling groups are giving eBay a run for its money as the best place to earn cash by selling second-hand items.
 Why?
-Its free.
-On this social network, you can find selling groups across the country with thousands of members keen to buy anything vintage.Thousands of groups have sprung up across the country – to find imply search “UK vintage selling groups” in the main search box.
-Offering items for sale is just as easy – all you need do is post directly on your group’s page and upload a photograph.
+It’s free.
+Most people use Facebook every day and it’s easy to post an item to sell between updating your status and checking out what your friends have been up to.
+You can find selling groups across the country with thousands of members keen to buy anything vintage.
+Simply search for “UK vintage selling groups”.
+Offering items for sale is just as simple – all you need do is post directly on your group’s page and upload a photograph.

-Its worth putting a clear deadline in your ad, along the lines of ‘will offer to the next person down if collection time not agreed within 24 hours’.
+It’s worth putting a clear deadline in your ad, along the lines of ‘will offer to the next person down if collection time not agreed within 24 hours’.

-If you’ve picked up anything particularly classy on your travels, send an email to [email protected], (from the website CandySays), describing your items.
-Include some pictures if possible, and she’ll let you know whether or not she wants it for her online store and for what price.
+If you’ve picked up anything particularly classy on your travels, send an email to [email protected] (from the website CandySays) describing your items.
+Include some pictures if possible and she’ll let you know whether or not she wants it for her online store and for what price.